MZMMSEC/AIGFD_BLO/README.md

 |Training | [Baidu Disk]() |⬜ |
 |Testing | [Baidu Disk](https://pan.baidu.com/s/1W9MG-pm-x4Kpkh-HrtHtYA?pwd=5dtw)| ✅ |

 We use FDF ([CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) version) for self-supervised training, and you can download it from the original project page.
-We also provide the augmented FDF by the proposed artificial face manipulations.
+We also provide the augmented FDF by the proposed artificial face manipulations and the corresponding codes (See [dataset/training_dataset/preprocessing](https://github.com/MZMMSEC/AIGFD_BLO/tree/main/dataset/training_dataset/preprocessing)).
 After downloading all the necessary files, please put them into the ``data`` folder, with the data structure in the ``data`` folder as
 ```
 SSL_training_data
 ├── fdf_ccby2_exif_ordinal_categorical.json